 Anja is Dutch-American and has been living in the UK since 2013.
 She has been involved in ministry to international students for a number of years.
 She is currently studying Theology for Crossing Cultures at Oak Hill College.
 She has a BA in China Studies, which included studying for a year at Shandong University, and chaired her university Christian Union.
 After graduating, she served as a missionary intern with OMF in Taiwan and spent two years as a ministry trainee at Christ Church Fulwood in Sheffield.

-Peter recently retired from a career in finance.
-He has been a trustee of Serving In Mission for seven years and chairs the finance and legal committee.
-He is an elder in his local church near Bristol, and is treasurer of the Fellowship of Independent Evangelical Churches.
+Peter is now retired after a career in finance as an actuary.
+He has been a trustee of Serving In Mission for many years and chairs the board's finance and legal committee.
+Peter is also an elder in his local church near Bristol, and is also treasurer of the Fellowship of Independent Evangelical Churches.

 Nigel is married to Carolyn and they have two grown up children, Hannah and Jonathan.
 He works as the Director of Training at the Irish Baptist College.
 The Younges have been involved with Serving In Mission for many years, first through short-term mission work in Kenya and then through long-term work in Niger.